Inventory Costs and Types Explained

 Cycle Stock

-Stock In Transit - Moving Stock
+Stock In Transit (Moving Stock)

-Difference between Safety Stock and Cycle Stock
+Differences between Safety Stock and Cycle Stock